syncfusion-content/xamarin-docs/Xamarin/Diagram/Stencil.md

 ![Add annotation into stencil in Xamarin.Forms diagram](Stencil_images/Stencil_img4.png)

 ## Add stencil with Header Style
-You can customize the appearance of a Stencil with Header style by changing its fill color and text color of the stencil header.
+You can customize the appearance of a Stencil with a Header style by changing its fill color and text color of the stencil header.
 The following code explains how to customize the appearance of the stencil Header style.

 {% tabs %}